rchillyard/Majabigwaduce/README.md

 The three stages combined as a pipeline called _crawler_ are invoked recursively by the method _doCrawl_.

 Because you cannot predict in advance what problems you will run into with badly formed (or non-existent) links, it is better to run this app in forgiving mode.
-Expect about 250 links to be visited given the default value of _ws_.
+Expect about 250 links to be visited given the default value of _ws_ and depth of 2.

 Future enhancements
 ===================